zesterer/chumsky/README.md

 Parser combinators are also a great fit for domain-specific languages for which an existing parser does not exist.
 Writing a reliable, fault-tolerant parser for such situations can go from being a multi-day task to a half-hour task with the help of a decent parser combinator library.

+## Classification

+Chumsky's parsers are [recursive descent](https://en.wikipedia.org/wiki/Recursive_descent_parser) parsers and are capable of parsing [parsing expression grammars (PEGs)](https://en.wikipedia.org/wiki/Parsing_expression_grammar), which includes all known context-free languages.
+It is theoretically possible to extend Chumsky further to accept limited context-sensitive grammars too, although this is rarely required.

 ## Error Recovery